 Both are here for all, keen to spread arty love and learning across the local community and beyond.

-Now we are open for studio based activities providing a safe environment is be very important to us.
+Providing a safe environment is very important to us.
 We have developed a range of measures to minimise the risk from Covid 19, details of which can be found here.
 We would be grateful if you could read these before coming along for

 a class or drop-in session.

 A couple of points to highlight - please bring a re-useable face mask and wrap up in warm layers.
 Although it goes against all our environmentally friendly instincts we will have the heating on if needed but will regularly open the doors and windows to ensure there is fresh air.

 Birchwood Art Studio is very well served by public transport, is close to the Union Canal for safe walking and cycling and has free parking in the side streets.